A survey on knowledge-enhanced multimodal learning: Knowledge in Visual Question Answering (K-VQA)

-\subsubsubsection{Transformer-based models} Transformer based approaches form end-to-end architectures that utilize single-modality or joint representations rather than creating queries to knowledge bases and then injecting the retrieved entities.
-Thus, we can classify the transformer-based approach in two categories: the first includes architectures which use transformer architectures for text encoding, while the second utilizes multimodal transformers to jointly encode vision and language.
+Transformer based approaches form end-to-end architectures that utilize single-modality or joint representations rather than creating queries to knowledge bases and then injecting the retrieved entities.
+Thus, we can classify the transformer-based approaches in two categories: the first includes architectures which use transformer architectures for text encoding, while the second utilizes multimodal transformers to jointly encode vision and language.

 \paragraph{Transformer architectures for language encoding} Similarly to \cite{vqa8, vqa10}, the usage of dedicated graphs for different modalities is also followed in \cite{vqa9}, attempting to represent relationships between visual objects and semantic entities present in a scene graph and a knowledge graph respectively.
 The scene graph is constructed from visual and question embeddings which form the graph nodes and relationships.
 In the meanwhile, joint image and question embeddings select the most relevant knowledge graph node embeddings to construct the concept graph.
 Both image-question and knowledge representations are obtained via pre-trained language models for sentence similarity, such as sentence-BERT (SBERT) \cite{sbert} and Universal Sentence Encoder (USE) \cite{use}.
-The most relevant nodes of both scene and concept graphs are selected via a Graph Attention Network (GAT) \cite{gat}, which decides the edge weights with respect to the question.
+The most relevant nodes of both scene and concept graphs are selected via a Graph Attention Network (GAT) \cite{gat}, which decides upon the edge weights with respect to the question.
 A joint embedding incorporates the question embeddings together with the scene graph and knowledge graph outputs.

 Even though explicit and structured knowledge bases constitute the majority of the approaches analyzed so far, implicit and unstructured knowledge can also boost the VQA task.
 GPT-3 \cite{gpt3} can retrieve knowledge based on text prompts and effectively reason over it in a few-shot manner: no fine-tuning is required and instead only a few examples during inference are provided.
 Captions are first extracted from images using VinVL \cite{vinVL} to form GPT-3 inputs.
 Regarding sample selection for the few-shot inference stage, both improving the quality and increasing the number of samples have been explored.
 The top-n most similar prompt examples comparing to the inference-time question to be answered are defined by CLIP \cite{clip}, thus maximizing sample relevance.
 On the other hand, multiple queries corresponding to one inference-time example can be used to retrieve answers from GPT-3 using n example prompts each time, and their ensembling results in the final answer.
 Contrary to most works on knowledge-enhanced VQA, inferring the answer is a generative task and not a discriminative one among pre-selected candidate answers or graph nodes. \cite{vqa15}